nejidevelops/React-Todo-App/README.md

 # 📖 Math Magician <a name="about-project"></a>

-"Math magicians" is a website for all fans of mathematics.
+"React To-Do" is a todo application.
 It is a Single Page App (SPA) that allows users to:
-- Make simple calculations.
-- Read a random math-related quote.
+- Add todos.
+- Delete todos.
+- Edit todos.

 ## 🛠 Built With <a name="built-with"></a>
 - React